about

 As the Covid-19 pandemic worsened throughout 2020, the economic fallout suddenly caused many people to, for the first time in their lives, become food insecure.
 In addition, the impacts to food systems—disrupted supply chains, empty grocery store shelves, and limited availability—forced many people to start considering the source of their food.
 Watching this unfold, Shosh partnered with a local non-profit to provide produce for food distribution centers in Howard County.
 Over the course of three years, she helped grow and donate several tons of food to local residents.
-She worked throughout the pandemic to increase food production and ensure the supply of fresh vegetables to CSA members and farm customers in Howard County.
+She worked throughout the pandemic to increase food production and ensure the supply of fresh vegetables throughout Howard County.

-In late 2022, we decided to create our own farm, specializing in sustainably grown produce, to support and nourish our community.
-We found a house in northern Baltimore County that was ripe for this adventure and decided to put our roots down where Nick grew up and Shosh began farming.
+In late 2022, we decided to create our own farm, specializing in sustainably grown produce, to support ourselves and nourish our community.
+We found a property that was ripe for this adventure and decided to put our roots down in northern Baltimore County, where Nick grew up and where Shosh began farming.

 Shoshana Nachman